You are currently viewing Why Cholesterol is NOT Bad for Us

 Cholesterol is not bad for us and here’s why!
 Cholesterol often carries a negative connotation, with many associating it solely with heart disease and unhealthy lifestyle choices.
 However, it’s essential to understand that cholesterol is a crucial molecule in the human body, playing vital roles in various physiological processes.
 Moreover, not all cholesterol is created equal, as there are distinct differences between low-density lipoprotein (LDL) and high-density lipoprotein (HDL) cholesterol.

-Firstly, cholesterol serves as a structural component of cell membranes, contributing to their stability and fluidity.
+The first reason why cholesterol is not bad for us is that it serves as a structural component of cell membranes, contributing to their stability and fluidity.
 It is particularly abundant in the brain, where it aids in the formation and function of synapses, essential for neurotransmission.
 Additionally, cholesterol is a precursor for the synthesis of several hormones, including steroid hormones like oestrogen, testosterone, and cortisol.
 These hormones play key roles in various physiological functions, such as reproduction, metabolism, and stress response.

 While cholesterol is crucial for our health, maintaining a balance is essential.
 Excess cholesterol, particularly the low-density lipoprotein (LDL) cholesterol, can lead to the formation of plaques in the arteries, contributing to atherosclerosis – a major risk factor for cardiovascular diseases.
 On the other hand, high-density lipoprotein (HDL) cholesterol is often referred to as “good cholesterol” because it helps remove excess cholesterol from the bloodstream, transporting it to the liver for elimination.